TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/LocalEditing.rst

 4. Setup Git Settings and SSH Key

-   For this, we refer to general help on Git or GitHub:
+   For this, we refer to the general help on Git and GitHub:

    Setup `username <https://help.github.com/en/articles/setting-your-username-in-git>`__
    and `email <https://help.github.com/en/articles/setting-your-commit-email-address-in-git>`__
    (if not already setup in your global :file:`~/.gitconfig`).

    `Setup your .ssh key for GitHub <https://help.github.com/en/enterprise/2.15/user/articles/adding-a-new-ssh-key-to-your-github-account>`__

-5. Create a branch
+5. Create a branch for your changes

    .. important::

-      If you did not just fork and clone but are using a local repository, you created a while ago:
+      If you did not just fork and clone but are instead using an old local version of this repository:

       #.
 Make sure the repository is up-to-date by pulling from upstream as described
          in :ref:`contribute-edit-locally-more-changes`.
       #.
 Always branch from *master* (see also :ref:`tip-branches-master`).
-         If you have still checked out a feature branch, switch back to  *master*
+         If you are checked in to a feature branch, switch back to *master*
          first:

          .. code-block:: bash